Sarah-aljuaid-data/Arabic-Sentiment-Classification-with-Fine-Tuning-and-PEFT/README.md

 This repository contains the dataset preparation, experimental code used to compare four adaptation strategies for Arabic binary sentiment classification using **CAMeLBERT-Mix**.

+The complete implementation developed for this study is available on Google Colab: https://colab.research.google.com/drive/1U97nGbuSEP43_c9ove-sIBUFihiVJVeK?usp=sharing

 The study evaluates how the methods behave when the amount of labeled training data changes from the complete training dataset to substantially reduced-data settings.

 The following adaptation strategies are evaluated: